SUMMER STAFF INFORMATION

 - August 12 – Staff members depart from camp

-We provide shuttle service from the airport, train station and bus terminal in Portland.
+We provide shuttle service from the airport, train station and bus terminals in Portland and Auburn.
 If you are not able to arrive by the designated time on your arrival day, you will need to arrive on the previous day.

 SMOKING POLICY & SUBSTANCE POLICY